abaqueiro/abaqueiro.github.io/apuntes/design/typography.md

 <b>Small Caps</b> integrate peacefully with lowercase letters.

-<b>Pseudo small caps</b> are an averration againts nature, tryin to provide small caps to fonts that does not have it.
+<b>Pseudo small caps</b> are an averration againts nature, trying to provide small caps to fonts that does not have it.

 <b>Drop capital</b> or drop cap is an enlarged letter, a traditional feature of book design.